Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Methodology

 This paper analyzes the performance of different building operation strategies under a range of work-from-home (WFH) scenarios for present-day and future climates through district-scale energy demand simulations.
 The workflow used to develop the energy demand model for the case study area and to apply it for scenario assessment is shown in Figure~\ref{fig:workflow}.

 Building energy demand modeling was carried out on City Energy Analyst (CEA), an open-source tool for urban building energy modeling and supply system optimization \cite{cea_team_2021}.
 Each building's footprint was extracted from OpenStreetMap \cite{OpenStreetMap} and extruded by the building's number of floors in order to obtain the building volume.
-CEA includes an archetype database that assigns typical building properties based on the typology of a given building \cite{Fonseca_Schlueter_2015, MosteiroRomero_etal_2017}.
+CEA includes archetype databases for Switzerland and Singapore that assign typical building properties based on the typology of a given building \cite{Fonseca_Schlueter_2015}.
 These include both building materials and their thermal properties as well as power densities for lighting and appliances and energy system operation set points.

 In order to improve the model accuracy, these properties were then adjusted through model calibration.
-For this purpose, hourly measured energy demand (cooling and electricity), weather and WiFi connection data were collected and used as inputs in the model.
+For this purpose, hourly measured energy demand, weather and WiFi connection data were collected and used as inputs in the model.
+Due to the case study's location in Singapore, the energy meter data collected is limited to building cooling and electricity demand data, as no heating is necessary.
 In order to analyze the effects of changes in building occupancy on the electricity demands of the district, a regression model was fit based on the aforementioned hourly data.
 A baseline occupancy scenario was finally developed by clustering WiFi connection profiles for each building as an input to the model.
 This calibrated building energy demand model was then used to assess different work-from-home (WFH) and future weather scenarios.